Transfer phone data without a PC

 Here is the list of phones that support 5G:

-Samsung Galaxy Note 20 Ultra, Apple iPhone 12, Samsung Galaxy S20, OnePlus 8 Pro, Xiaomi Mi 11, Google Pixel 5, and more.
+Samsung Galaxy Note 20 Ultra and later, Apple iPhone 13/12 and later, Samsung Galaxy S serires, OnePlus 8 Pro, Xiaomi Mi 11, Google Pixel 5, and more.

 A: Yes, the 5G download speed is faster than Wi-Fi.
 We can say that 5G greatly improves the internet user experience with high-speed loading and unloading.